Nosedive (Black Mirror): Plot

 Society has embraced a technology wherein everyone shares their daily activities and user experiences through eye implants and mobile devices where one rates their interactions with others on a scale from one to five stars, cumulatively affecting everyone's socioeconomic status.

-Lacie Pound (Bryce Dallas Howard) seeks to raise her 4.2 rating to 4.5 for a discount on a luxury apartment; however, despite her attempts to be outgoing and pleasant, her rating has stagnated.
+Lacie Pound (Bryce Dallas Howard) seeks to raise her 4.2 rating to 4.5 for a discount on a luxury apartment at Pelican Cove, as her current lease is expiring and the agent warns that units are in high demand; however, despite her attempts to be outgoing and pleasant, her rating has stagnated.
 Lacie talks to a consultant who suggests gaining favour from very highly rated people.
 Lacie uploads a photograph of Mr. Rags, a ragdoll that she and her childhood friend Naomi (Alice Eve) made together.
 Naomi, who is currently rated 4.8, rates the photo five stars and calls Lacie to announce her engagement, inviting Lacie to deliver a wedding speech as the maid of honour.
-Lacie agrees and commits on the apartment, anticipating many high ratings from the guests.
+Learning that the wedding will be attended by hundreds of guests whom all have a rating of 4.7 or above, Lacie accepts the invitation and impulsively commits to the apartment, anticipating that their high ratings will easily secure her the necessary 4.5 score.